 - Gaining a sense of empowerment and hope using fun, easy in-the-body recovery tools they can control themselves

-MRP is taught in fun, dynamic classes suitable for all ages, abilities, and condition of clients – including early sobriety and clean time, and when clients are on medications such as Suboxone and Naltrexone.
+MRP is taught in fun, accessible classes for all ages, abilities, and condition of clients.

 Classes are typically an hour to two hours long, depending on group size and treatment program requirements and facilities.